Claudia Jones: Activism

 Jones found a community that needed active organisation.
 She became involved in the British African-Caribbean community to organise both access to basic facilities, as well as the early movement for equal rights.

-Supported by her cousin Trevor Carter, and her friends Nadia Cattouse, Amy Ashwood Garvey, Beryl McBurnie, Pearl Prescod and her lifelong mentor Paul Robeson, Jones campaigned against racism in housing, education and employment.
+Supported by her cousin Trevor Carter, and her friends Nadia Cattouse, Amy Ashwood, Beryl McBurnie, Pearl Prescod and her lifelong mentor Paul Robeson, Jones campaigned against racism in housing, education and employment.
 She addressed peace rallies and the Trade Union Congress, and visited Japan, Russia, and China, where she met with Mao Zedong.

 In the early 1960s, her health failing, Jones helped organise campaigns against the Commonwealth Immigrants Bill (passed in April 1962), which would make it harder for non-whites to migrate to Britain.
+To this end, she founded the Conference of Afro-Asian-Caribbean Organisations (CAACO).
 She also campaigned for the release of Nelson Mandela, and spoke out against racism in the workplace.

 West Indian Gazette and Afro-Asian Caribbean News, 1958

 From her experiences in the United States, Jones believed that "people without a voice were as lambs to the slaughter."
 In March 1958 above a barber's shop in Brixton, she founded and thereafter edited the West Indian Gazette, its full title subsequently displayed on its masthead as West Indian Gazette and Afro-Asian Caribbean News (WIG).
 The paper became a key contributor to the rise of consciousness within the Black British community.

 Jones wrote in her last published essay, "The Caribbean Community in Britain", in Freedomways (Summer 1964):

 Always strapped for cash, WIG folded eight months and four editions after Jones's death in December 1964.